jonfernq/Digital-Philology/Theory/ParadigmsOfWarAndSociety.md

 In the context of war, leadership plays an important role, as leaders are given more authority and responsibility to make decisions.
 Even in relatively egalitarian societies, more aggressive or recognized war chiefs may be handed over considerable authority (Kracke 1978.76-79, Moore 1990.323-24).
 During times of war, leaders must carefully balance internal factional alignments and oppositions with external alliances and conflicts (Ferguson 1995b.295-305), and may act despotically in situations of endemic conflict (Feil 1987.103-11).
 While leaders take special risks in war, they also receive special benefits, such as wealth, status, and influence, which may lead to the emergence of military entrepreneurs (Brown 1978.197).
 Successful leaders often use their influence to promote self-beneficial courses of action (Sillitoe 1978, 253-54).

+- 1. In the context of war, leadership plays an important role
+- 2. Leaders are given more authority and responsibility to make decisions
+- 3. Even in relatively egalitarian societies, more aggressive or recognized war chiefs may be handed over considerable authority
+- 4. During times of war, leaders must carefully balance internal factional alignments and oppositions with external alliances and conflicts
+- 5. Leaders may act despotically in situations of endemic conflict
+- 6. Successful leaders receive special benefits, such as wealth, status, and influence
+- 7. This may lead to the emergence of military entrepreneurs
+- 8. Successful leaders often use their influence to promote self-beneficial courses of action

 However, the influence of simple war leaders typically recedes with the restoration of peace, and self-aggrandizing men may stir up trouble to generate continuing support and use periods of war to modify political structures to their own lasting benefit (Kracke 1978.77-80).
 War can act as an evolutionary ratchet that promotes incremental elaboration of centralization and hierarchy (Ferguson 1994.102), leading to violent conflict over succession to high positions (Crumley 1981.255).
 With the development of tribute, leaders may require successful wars just to remain in power (Wolf 1987.141-44).

+- 1. War leaders' authority increases during times of war.
+- 2. Leaders must balance internal factions and external alliances during wartime.
+- 3. Leaders may act despotically in situations of endemic conflict.
+- 4. Successful leaders receive special benefits, such as wealth, status, and influence.
+- 5. Military entrepreneurs may emerge from successful leadership.
+- 6. Self-aggrandizing men may use periods of war to modify political structures to their own lasting benefit.
+- 7. War can promote incremental elaboration of centralization and hierarchy.
+- 8. Violent conflict over succession to high positions can occur.
+- 9. Tribute may require leaders to wage successful wars to remain in power.

 Decision-making in war varies greatly, with early Maya retaining vestiges of the vertical integration of pre-state days, while Homeric groups may have been chiefdoms where the mixture of hierarchy and consensus in decision making was normal (Webster 348, Raaflaub 129, 139).
 In classical times, democracy emerged, and decisions on war were made by those who would fight, although this did not extend to slaves (Cohen 1984.344-51).
 The conquering Muslim armies began as relatively egalitarian tribal forces, but within half a century, rule by a consensus of chiefs gave way to centralized coercive rule over a demilitarized population (Crone 313-314, 316-317).
 The command of Macedonian kings was tempered by close noble "companions" before Philip II, but decision-making power concentrated in one charismatic leader in Alexander's rolling conquests (Hamilton 167, 173, Briant 105).
 Major imperial expansions are typically associated with powerful individual rulers (Sinopoli 1994.163), but the "routine" autocrats of Imperial Rome generally eschewed grand adventures for more conservative military policies (Campbell 218, 229-230).

 Military conflicts and conquests have played a significant role in shaping the internal politics and social hierarchy of various societies throughout history.
 In ancient Egypt, military victories were instrumental in advancing the position and status of military leaders, both as individuals and as a class (Gnirs 79, 85-86, 90-91).
 Similarly, ambitious men in Achaemenid Persia and Rome sought to elevate their political standing through military conquests (Briant 115-116; Rosenstein 200, 205, 210).
 Maya wars were often driven by the competition among different contenders for high positions that granted control over land and labor (Webster 350-352).